codybartfast/ccfile/ReadMe.md

 * Thread-safe `Modify` method.
 * Automatically creates a backup of existing files.
 * Supports additional archiving or versioning of files.
-* Reduces likely hood of partial writes and detects them if they do happen.
+* Reduces likelihood of partial writes and detects them if they do happen.

 __Warning:__ _Although intended to be robust, this is a first release and so may not be as reliable as hoped.
 It may have dreadful bugs._